 Enpass: The competition

-This alternative software offers inexpensive team accounts and better two-factor authentication, and enables secure password sharing.
-Even individuals may find LastPass a better option, as it's free to use on mobile devices and doesn't limit the number of passwords you can store.
+This alternative software offers inexpensive team accounts and better two-factor authentication and enables secure password sharing.

 Enpass: Final verdict